djw533/pathwaytools_gff2gbk/README.md

 ### Overview

-Given a number of bacterial genomes of known species, we want to get a nice table of presence/absence of metabolic pathways.
+Given a number of bacterial genomes of known species, we want to get a table of presence/absence of metabolic pathways.

-We have three _S. marcescens_ annotated genomes in gff format that we will use as input.
+For this example we have three _S. marcescens_ annotated genomes in gff format that we will use as input.

 In order to to do this, the following steps will need to be performed:
 1. Get representative sequences of all genes across all strains (using `panaroo`)